vchavali/svadhyayam.github.io/the_analytical_framework_of_navyanyaya.md

 So, we can represent (4.2) using this notation:

 <div>
-rāma :: descendentτ <br>
+rāma :: sonλ <br>
-रामे अपत्य।ता
+रामे पुत्र।त्वम्
 </div>
 {: .quote .example}
 Example (4.3)
 {: .examplecaption}

 In Example (4.3), the basis happens to be a specific individual.
 But, we can also write something like:

 <div>
-person :: descendentτ <br>
+man :: sonλ <br>
-जीवस्य अपत्य।ता
+पुंसि पुत्र।त्वम्
 </div>
 {: .quote .example}
 Example (4.4a)
 {: .examplecaption}

 Notice that the basis in (4.4) is referred to by a common noun rather than a name.
-In this case, the subject is identified ambiguously, as just "some person", without specifying who precisely we're referring to.
-All that's being asserted is that the two scope partitioners `personτ` and `descendentτ` are *co-realized*
-\[समानाधिकरणौ; samānādhikaraṇau\].
-In other words, there exists some object that is the basis of both `personτ` and `descendentτ`
+In this case, the subject is identified ambiguously, as just "some man", without specifying who precisely we're referring to.
+All that's being asserted is that the two types `manλ` and `sonλ` are **co-realized** [समानाधिकरणौ; samānādhikaraṇau].
+In other words, there exists some object that is the basis of both `manλ` and `sonλ`.

 But, this isn't anything exceptional.
-The same is true of (4.3), which just says that the scope partitioners `rāmaτ` and `descendentτ` are co-realized.
-It just so happens that `rāmaτ` uniquely identifies a single object.
+The same is true of (4.3), which just says that the types `rāmaλ` and `sonλ` are co-realized.
+It just so happens that `rāmaλ` uniquely identifies a single object.

 So, in the jargon of quantificational logic, the Navya assertion expresses an existentially quantified proposition.
-But, this happens not by quantifying over a variable, as in Western approaches to the problem, but by specifying how the scope partitioners of the nouns that signify the basis and the type interact.
-This difference is important to keep in mind; because, while it's easy to think of nouns as if they're just variables with implicit quantifers and domain restrictions, thinking of them this way makes it hard to understand what happens when you combine nouns together into larger phrases.
-Ultimately (and as we'll see in a bit), the algebra of Navya expressions is different than that of propositions in contemporary Western forms of logic.
+But, this happens not by quantifying over a variable, as in Western approaches to the problem, but by specifying how the type involved in the assertion interacts with the reference partitioner the basis over which it is asserted.
+This difference is important to keep in mind; because, while it's easy to think of Navya nouns as if they're just variables with implicit quantifers and domain restrictions, thinking of them this way makes it hard to understand what happens when you combine nouns together into larger phrases.
+The lesson is that the algebra of Navya expressions is just different than that of propositions in contemporary Western forms of logic.

 Putting it all together: the Navya assertion provides a formal representation of the minimal "sentence-shaped" cognition that we began this section talking about.
 Importantly, each Navya assertion is itself independent and self-contained.
 There are no assertion-level operators.
-Sentential connectives like 'and', 'or', 'if', etc. are understand as operating at the level of *types* and never at the level of whole assertions.
+Sentential connectives like 'and', 'or', 'if', etc. are understood as operating at the level of *types* and never at the level of whole assertions.
 This is another big difference from contemporary quantificational logic with its concept of a 'proposition'.
-The Navyanyāya assertion does have an analogy, though, in the notion of a 'typing judgment' in certain forms of contemporary type theory.

 ### Definitions [लक्षणवाक्यानि; lakṣaṇavākyāni]

 The assertion is the fundamental kind of "sentence" in the Navya language and, at some level, all sentences can be boiled down to assertions.
-Still, because, the basic purpose of the Navya system is to analyze content, the concept of a "definition" deserves some special attention.
+Still, because, the basic purpose of the Navya system is to analyze concepts, the notion of a "definition" deserves some special attention.

-The term 'definition' [लक्षणम्; lakṣaṇam] in the context of Navyanyāya should be distinguished from a 'defining statement' \[लक्षणवाक्यम्;
-lakṣaṇavākyam\].
-A definition is the analysis of a concept in terms of other concepts.
-A defining statement expresses the equivalence of the definitional subject [लक्ष्यम्; lakṣyam], i.e. the thing being defined, with a definition.
-Both of these two, the subject and its definition, are objects—not words or phrases.
+The term **definition** [लक्षणवाक्यम्; lakṣaṇavākyam] in the context of Navyanyāya should be distinguished from a **defining characteristic** [लक्षणम्; lakṣaṇam].
+A defining characterstic (or just, characteristic, for short) is the true machine by which Navyas articulate the analysis of a concept.
+A definition simply expresses the equivalence of the definitional subject [लक्ष्यम्; lakṣyam], i.e. the thing being defined, with a defining characteristic.
+Both of these two, the subject and its characteristic, are objects—not words or phrases.
 Specifically, they're *types*.
-So a defining statement expresses a relationship, specifically a relationship of "sameness" between types.
+So. in other words, a definition expresses a relationship, specifically a relationship of "sameness", between types.

 But, types are finicky creatures and being clear about what exactly it means for two types to be "the same" is tricky.
 So, what's being asserted is not exactly a sameness of the *identity* of the types but, rather, a sameness their *bases*.
 In other words, two types are equivalent, in this sense, if every basis that realizes one type also realizes the other.
 In the jargon of Navyanyāya, we say the two types *partition* [अवच्छिन्दाते; avacchindāte] one another.

 Notice that this is a very weak notion of definition.
-Under this conception, a definition is not something that tells you what something "means", nor does it explain the "nature" of a concept.
-It just tells you under what conditions you can apply a given concept.
+Under this conception, a definition is not something that tells you what a word "means", nor does it explain the "nature" of a concept.
+It just tells you under what conditions you can apply a given concept and what things you can infer from it.

-The standard way in which Navyanaiyyākikas write defining statements is by placing the subject and the definition together in a single sentence with both terms in the nominative case (prathamā vibhaktiḥ).
-Since this format is a bit ambiguous (for one, it's not always clear which one is the subject and which one is the definition), and because the same form is used for another type of construction as well (which we'll see in just a bit), I'm going to use the following format:
+The standard way in which Navyanaiyyākikas write definitions is by placing the subject and its characteristic together in a single sentence with both terms in the nominative case (prathamā vibhaktiḥ).
+Since this format is a bit ambiguous (for one, it's not always clear which one is the subject and which one is the definition), and because the same form is used for another type of Navya construction as well (which we'll see in just a bit), I'm going to use the following format:

 <div>
 SUBJECT = DEFINITION